No dogma. No masters. Only the burning truth of the heart and the fight against Zulum.

 "The blood of the youth is the ink of our new history."

 God is beautiful and loves beauty.
-We find the divine in the frames of cinema, the ink of books, and the chords of resistance.
+We find the divine in the frames of cinema, the ink of books, and the source code of reality.

 Reading: Camus, Marx, Rumi, Ibn Arabi, Kropotkin.